jose-donato/docs/content/terminal/guides/portfolio.md

 │ Ireland       │ 6.47%     │ -         │ 6.47%      │
 └───────────────┴───────────┴───────────┴────────────┘
 ```

 ---

-title: Introduction to Portfolio
+title: Introduction to Portfolio keywords: ['portfolio', 'attribution',
-keywords: ['portfolio', 'attribution', 'optimization', 'pnl', 'benchmark', 'return', 'volatility', 'metrics', 'broker', 'integration', 'report']
+'optimization', 'pnl', 'benchmark', 'return', 'volatility', 'metrics', 'broker',
-excerpt: "The Introduction to Portfolio explains how to use the
+'integration', 'report'] excerpt: "The Introduction to Portfolio explains how to
-menu and provides a brief description of its sub-menus"
+use the menu and provides a brief description of its sub-menus"
-geekdocCollapseSection: true

 ---

-The Portfolio menu, and its sub-menus, are dedicated to properly explaining and optimizing your own portfolio.
-With
+The Portfolio menu, and its sub-menus, are dedicated to properly explaining and
-features to load your own orderbook (transactions) it is possible to compare your results to that of a <a href="https://www.investopedia.com/terms/b/benchmark.asp" target="_blank">benchmark</a>.
+optimizing your own portfolio.
+With features to load your own orderbook
+(transactions) it is possible to compare your results to that of a
+<a href="https://www.investopedia.com/terms/b/benchmark.asp" target="_blank">benchmark</a>.
-For example, you are able to load both your portfolio and a benchmark (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/load/" target="_blank">load</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/bench/" target="_blank">bench</a>),
+For example, you are able to load both your portfolio and a benchmark
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/load/" target="_blank">load</a>
+and
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/bench/" target="_blank">bench</a>),
-then have the option to look into the performance compared to the benchmark asking the question "_What if I invested all my money in the benchmark instead?_" (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/perf/" target="_blank">perf</a>)
+then have the option to look into the performance compared to the benchmark
+asking the question "_What if I invested all my money in the benchmark
+instead?_"
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/perf/" target="_blank">perf</a>)
-as well as see a wide variety of statistics and metrics (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/rsharpe/" target="_blank">rsharpe</a>, <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/distr/" target="_blank">distr</a>, <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/var/" target="_blank">var</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/metric/" target="_blank">metric</a>).
+as well as see a wide variety of statistics and metrics
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/rsharpe/" target="_blank">rsharpe</a>,
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/distr/" target="_blank">distr</a>,
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/var/" target="_blank">var</a>
+and
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/metric/" target="_blank">metric</a>).
-Next to that, with these findings you can apply optimization techniques to your portfolio through the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/po/" target="_blank">Portfolio Optimization menu</a>.
+Next to that, with these findings you can apply optimization techniques to your
+portfolio through the
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/po/" target="_blank">Portfolio
+Optimization menu</a>.

 ## How to use

-The Portfolio menu is called upon by typing `portfolio` which opens the following menu:
+The Portfolio menu is called upon by typing `portfolio` which opens the
+following menu:

 ![Portfolio Menu](https://user-images.githubusercontent.com/46355364/180178234-0cb80009-74d8-41fb-9f4c-fa393361903a.png)

-The first step in using this menu is loading a portfolio with <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/load/" target="_blank">load</a>.
+The first step in using this menu is loading a portfolio with
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/load/" target="_blank">load</a>.
-Here, we provide an example titled "Public_Equity_Orderbook.xlsx" which can be loaded in.
-This file also serves as a template when you wish to fill in your own orders.
-This results
+Here, we provide an example titled "Public_Equity_Orderbook.xlsx" which can be
+loaded in.
+This file also serves as a template when you wish to fill in your own
-in the following:
+orders.
+This results in the following:

 ```
 2022 Jul 19, 10:03 (🦋) /portfolio/ $ load Public_Equity_Orderbook.xlsx